11 AWS Cost Optimization Tools Tested in 2026

 Side-by-side comparison

-| Dimension | DIY Scripts | AWS Native (Cost Explorer + Budgets + Compute Optimizer) | CostPatrol — FinOps-as-a-Service ($99/mo) | Enterprise (CloudHealth, Vantage, nOps, CloudZero) |
+| Dimension | DIY Scripts | AWS Native (Cost Explorer + Budgets + Compute Optimizer) | CostPatrol — Slack-first AWS cost optimization ($199/mo) | Enterprise (CloudHealth, Vantage, nOps, CloudZero) |

 |---|---|---|---|---|